 Saint-Paul-de-Vence: This picturesque medieval village is perched on a hilltop overlooking the Mediterranean and is known for its art galleries and charming cobblestone streets.

 Grasse: This town is known as the perfume capital of the world and is home to many famous perfume factories and museums.
 It also features a charming old town with narrow streets and historic buildings.

 Menton: This town is known for its lemon festival, which takes place every February, as well as its charming old town and beautiful gardens.

 Eze: This medieval village is perched on a hilltop overlooking the Mediterranean and features narrow streets, historic buildings, and stunning views.

 Wherever you choose to stay, and whichever of the great resorts you visit, the Côte d’Azur will be the connoisseur’s choice.
 Treasure it and savour its individuality and quality.

-Best campsites on the Côte d’Azur
+Map of the Côte d’Azur

 Editor - Alan Rogers Guides